Cosmo-Tech/cosmo-data-update-quest/docs/guides/index.md

 :material-database-refresh-outline: __Redis I/O__

 ---
-Learn how to interact with Redis pulling and pushing data.
+Learn how to interact with Redis pulling and pushing data using CSM-DUQ.

 ---
 <footer markdown>